schepelin/coding-dojo-bootstrap/README.md

 Example: `python dojo.py new game-of-life`

 ---
-`python dojo.py test` will run all your unittests for solutions
+`python dojo.py test` will run all your unittests for a solution